swapnil2222/golang-reports-module/README.md

 # golang-reports-module

-This module will fetch data from third party service which provided details about Reports
+This module will fetch the data from third party service which provided details about Reports

   User can enter any one of the option from following.